nick11roberts/FashionMNIST-CNN/README.md

 Notes on the information plane visualization:
     - Mutual information between the labels and the hidden layers were originally computed empirically, but [4], which uses a k nearest neighbors estimator, yielded slightly more reasonable mutual information estimates
+    - Code from [5], published by the authors of [3], was referenced for generating the plots
     - To visualize the information plane, follow the instructions below

 Visualizing the information plane